-Share experience related to the long-term sustainability of outer space activities and develop new procedures, as appropriate, for information exchange 22
+Share experience related to the long-term sustainability of outer space activities and develop new procedures, as appropriate, for information exchange23

-- 24.1 States and international intergovernmental organizations should share, as mutually agreed experiences, expertise and information relating to the long-term sustainability of outer space activities, including with non-governmental entities, and develop and adopt procedures to facilitate the compilation and effective dissemination of information on the ways and means of enhancing the long-term sustainability of space activities [, without any discrimination].
+- 24.1 States and international intergovernmental organizations should share, as mutually agreed, experiences, expertise and information relating to the long-term sustainability of outer space activities, including with non-governmental entities, and develop and adopt procedures to facilitate the compilation and effective dissemination of information on the ways and means of enhancing the long-term sustainability of space activities [, without any discrimination].
 When further developing their information-sharing procedures, States and international intergovernmental organizations could take note of existing data-sharing practices used by non-governmental entities. - 24.2 The experiences and expertise acquired by those engaged in space activities should be regarded as instrumental in the development of effective measures to enhance the long-term sustainability of outer space activities.
 States and international intergovernmental organizations should therefore share relevant experiences and expertise to enhance the long-term sustainability of space activities [, without any discrimination].

-Discussion of this guideline was exhausted at the sixtieth session of the Committee, pending agreement on the preamble.
+23 Extensive discussions were held on this guideline, and the Working Group agreed to postpone further discussions on this guideline, pending agreement on the preamble and harmonization of the final compendium of guidelines.
 The remaining text in the square brackets is to be deleted once the preamble is agreed.

-D. Scientific and technical research and development
+D. Scientific and technical research and development24

 III.
-Implementation, review and updating of the guidelines
+Implementation, review and updating of the guidelines25